dinesh829269/ptm/test/functional/README.md

 wrappers for them, `msg_block`, `msg_tx`, etc).

 - P2P tests have two threads.
-One thread handles all network communication with the verged(s) being tested (using python's asyncore package); the other implements the test logic.
+One thread handles all network communication with the bitphantomd(s) being tested (using python's asyncore package); the other implements the test logic.

-- `P2PConnection` is the class used to connect to a verged.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Verge Core node application logic.
+- `P2PConnection` is the class used to connect to a bitphantomd.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the bitphantom Core node application logic.
 For custom behaviour, subclass the P2PInterface object and override the callback methods.

 - Call `network_thread_start()` after all `P2PInterface` objects are created to